ThomasAuriel/HTML-Handbook/data/20-Elements/30-Equations/equations.md

 It is possible to write equations using this tools.
 To do this, you need to use the LaTeX syntax or the [ASCIIMath syntax].

-**To use MathJax and then display equations, please unzip MathJax from the zip in the `./js` folder.**

 ## Libraries used

 ### ASCIIMath